GeordyJ/log_lammps_reader/README.md

 This package returns a polars DataFrame allowing the user to use powerful data manipulations (e.g filters) provided through polars.
 The user can specify which specific thermo output given by `run` or `mimimize` that is required.

+In addition, this package can also read LAMMPS dump files and return a dictionary of Int and  polars DataFrames, each DataFrame representing a single dump trajectories and the integer representing `timestep`.

 It also has the ability to get the lines in the log file that start with a certain string prefix, like `fix` or `print` extremely quickly using rust backend.
 This can be parsed using python to get information about the parameters set for the simulation.

 ## Features

 - **High-speed** reading of LAMMPS log files and LAMMPS dump files.
-- Converts log data into Polars DataFrames
+- Converts log data into Polars DataFrames.
-- Easily convert DataFrame into other formats like json, csv, parquet etc using polars
+- Easily convert DataFrame into other formats like json, csv, parquet etc using polars.
-- Gets thermo data for multiple thermo runs
+- Gets thermo data for multiple thermo runs.
-- Better data parsing, skips rows if they are invalid (e.g missing newline, non-numeric characters in the log)
+- Better data parsing, skips rows if they are invalid (e.g missing newline, non-numeric characters in the log).
-- Only stores the needed thermo run data specified by user
+- Only stores the needed thermo run data specified by user.
-- Also able to get lines in the log file which starts with a certain string prefix (e.g 'fix ...')
+- Also able to get lines in the log file which starts with a certain string prefix (e.g 'fix ...').
 - Compiled code ensures that it does not any other dependencies at execution.

 ## Installation